BarganDiana20/Project-PySpark-Hadoop/README.md

 # Project- Hadoop + PySpark(Big Data)

-Setul de date utilizat este Walmart Recruiting - Prognoza vânzărilor în magazin
-Setul de date curatat poate fi descarcat accesand linkul:
-   https://drive.google.com/file/d/1CYkbzqXwAu83SSg4GurgQKAunIC8A09J/view?usp=sharing
+The dataset used is Walmart Recruiting - Store Sales Forecast The cleaned dataset can be downloaded by accessing the link: https://drive.google.com/file/d/1CYkbzqXwAu83SSg4GurgQKAunIC8A09J/view?usp=sharing

-# Cerințele proiectui Hadoop + Spark
+# Requirements for the Hadoop + Spark project

-Cerințele sunt:
-1. Minim cate un pic din fiecare (nota 5+):
-•	Sa aveți un cluster de minim 2 noduri (plus master) funcțional pe RaaS-IS (conform cu tutorialul prezentat la curs si pe Drive)
+The requirements are:
+1. At least a bit of everything (grade 5+):
+•	Have a functional cluster with at least 2 nodes (plus master) on RaaS-IS (as per the tutorial presented in class and on Drive)
-•	Sa încărcați datele folosite in HDFS (hdfs dfs -put … | mkdir | etc.)
+•	Upload the data used into HDFS (hdfs dfs -put … | mkdir | etc.)
-•	Sa porniti masterul de Spark + workers (arm-env.sh + master:8080 in browser si celelalte servicii)
+•	Start the Spark master + workers (arm-env.sh + master:8080 in browser and other services)
-•	Sa folosiți Jupyter Lab pentru notebooks
+•	Use Jupyter Lab for notebooks
-•	Sa executați orice metoda specifica pentru Exploratory Data Analysis (min, max, sum, stdev, etc) + grafice (in orice librarie python!)
+•	Execute any specific method for Exploratory Data Analysis (min, max, sum, stdev, etc.) + charts (in any Python library!)
-•	Sa executați minim 3-5 interogări pe tabelele încărcate in HDFS/Spark
+•	Execute at least 3–5 queries on the tables loaded into HDFS/Spark
-•	Înțelege in mare ecosistemul Spark + HDFS
+•	Have a basic understanding of the Spark + HDFS ecosystem

-2. Punctez in plus daca:
-•	Exploratory Data Analysis este mai complex, grafice mai complexe
-•	Folosiți intre 3-5+ tabele încărcate din HDFS
-•	A generat intre 5-10 interogări (complexitate mai mare)
+2. Extra points if:
+•	You perform a more complex Exploratory Data Analysis, with more advanced charts
+•	You use between 3–5+ tables loaded from HDFS
+•	You generate between 5–10 queries (with higher complexity)
-•	Salveaza rezultatele interogarilor in HDFS (folder nou/fisiere)
+•	You save the query results in HDFS (new folder/files)
-•	Folosiți si alte formate de date in HDFS precum Parquet, Avro, ORC – se poate converti chiar din Spark (google it!)
+•	You use other data formats in HDFS, such as Parquet, Avro, ORC – can be converted directly from Spark (Google it!)